kurron/terraform-environments/README.md

 ```

 ## Terraform Resources
 When run, Terraform loads up any files with the extension of `.tf`, assembling them into a single execution context.
-This allows you to split up your logic into smaller or manageable pieces.
+This allows you to split up your logic into smaller more manageable pieces.
 For example, you could have `s3.tf` to manage S3 bucket resources and `vpc.tf` managing your VPC logic.
 When writing these files, we need to think about which pieces need to change between environments and use variables to capture those changes.
-Sometimes changes can be as simple as applying a naming convention to a resource, e.g. `vpc-test` vs `vpc-production`, or how many EC2 instances should be in an ECS cluster.
+Sometimes changes can be as simple as applying a naming convention to a resource, e.g. `vpc-test` vs `vpc-production` or more complex such as how many EC2 instances should be in an ECS cluster.
 Here is an example resource that creates an S3 bucket.

 ```
 resource "aws_s3_bucket" "bucket" {